paradigmxyz/reth/book/cli/reth/db/get.md

 Commands:
-  mdbx      Gets the content of a database table for the given key snapshot  Gets the content of a snapshot segment for the given key help      Print this message or the help of the given subcommand(s)
+  mdbx      Gets the content of a database table for the given key static_file  Gets the content of a static_file segment for the given key help      Print this message or the help of the given subcommand(s)

 Options: